 Prostate Cancer is on the rise and the most frequent cancer in men.
-In fact, it is the third most common cause of death in men in Europe, with important consequences for healthcare systems.
+In fact, it is the third most common cause of cancer death in men in Europe, with important consequences for healthcare systems.
 Saving lives and ensuring a high quality of life requires immediate European actions.

-To raise awareness, understanding and knowledge of the management of prostate cancer, Europa Uomo, the European Association of Urology (EAU) and its partners organise a European Prostate Cancer Awareness Day (EPAD) on 27 September 2017.
+To rediscuss prostate cancer screening with the political decision-makers in Europe, the European Association of Urology (EAU) and its partners organise a European Prostate Cancer Awareness Day (EPAD) on 22 January 2019.
 Policy makers, scientific experts, European associations working in the urological field and representatives of European patient groups with an interest in prostate disease rediscussed the need for population-based prostate cancer screening programmes at a European level.

 Share the European Prostate Cancer Awareness Day with your friends and colleagues: